storageos/storageos.github.io/_docs/install/troubleshoot.md

 Creating storageos_control_1
 ```

-### Restart the StorageOS dataplance and controlplane
+### Restart the StorageOS dataplane and controlplane

 Another problem that may occur is when the dataplane and/or controlplane are in an unhealthy state.
 In this case running `storageos restart` should resolve the issue.
 If for any reasin only one of the services has been restored to a healthy state, run the command for a second time.